annazwicker/cat-partners/README.md

 # Cat Partners Feeding Website
+(Due to various reasons, the actual code is located in the branch restored-commit)
 ## About Cat Partners
 Cat Partners of Southwestern University (CPSU) is an official SU student organization advised by Kelly Lessard.
 CPSU is charged with taking care of the feral cat colonies on campus and has the following responsibilities:
 - Feeding all the cats year-round.